tidy-MN/mntableau/README.md

 ## Prerequisites

-- Python installed with tableau-api-lib and tableauhyperio packages installed
+- Python installed with tableauserverclient and package installed
 - Set Python interpreter in RStudio
+- arrow package is optional but required to use publish_data_frame()

 ## Install